 Buying Second Hand and Upcycling

 Buying furniture in antique shops or through second hand marketplaces is one of the most sustainable ways to kit out your home.
 Upcycling these pieces, or your own, is another great option.
 Much like buying a new property, you need a little vision to imagine what something could become.
+Plus, sourcing vintage or rustic items can add depth and real character to a home.
+Think about the Japanese concept of wabi-sabi which embraces the imperfect and authentic.

 Do Your Research